-As of June 30, 2009, the Company is authorized to grant future awards under one share-based compensation plan, which is the ImmunoGen, Inc. 2006 Employee, Director and Consultant Equity Incentive Plan.
-The stock-based awards are accounted for under Statement of Financial Accounting Standards No. 123(R), Share-Based Payment, or Statement 123(R), using the modified-prospective-transition method.
+As of June 30, 2010, the Company is authorized to grant future awards under one share-based compensation plan, which is the ImmunoGen, Inc. 2006 Employee, Director and Consultant Equity Incentive Plan.
+The stock-based awards are accounted for under ASC Topic 718, "Compensation-Stock Compensation," using the modified prospective transition method.
 Under this methodology, the estimated fair value of awards is charged to the statement of operations over the requisite service period, which is the vesting period.
 Such amounts have been reduced by our estimate of forfeitures of all unvested awards.

 The fair value of each stock option is estimated on the date of grant using the Black-Scholes option-pricing model.
 Expected volatility is based exclusively on historical volatility data of our stock.
 The expected term of stock options granted is based exclusively on historical data and represents the period of time that stock options granted are expected to be outstanding.
 The expected term is calculated for and applied to one group of stock options as we do not expect substantially different exercise or post-vesting termination behavior amongst our employee population.
 The risk-free rate of the stock options is based on the U.S. Treasury rate in effect at the time of grant for the expected term of the stock options.
 Estimated forfeitures are based on historical data as well as current trends.
-Stock compensation cost incurred during the years ended June 30, 2009, 2008 and 2007 was \$4.0 million, \$2.9 million and \$2.4 million, respectively.
+Stock compensation cost incurred during the years ended June 30, 2010, 2009 and 2008 was \$4.2 million, \$4.0 million and \$2.9 million, respectively.
 During fiscal year 2009, we recorded approximately \$843,000 of stock compensation cost related to the modification of certain outstanding common stock options in accordance with the former Chief Executive Officer's succession plan.